moodlebox/moodlebox.net/content/en/about/index.md

 Nicolas Martignoni is a mathematics and computer science teacher and e-learning specialist.
 He has been the coordinator of the French-speaking community of [Moodle][1] users since 2003.
 He is also the main translator of Moodle into French.
 He is or has been involved in the French translation of various open source software, including [Stellarium][2], [Mahara][3], [Webtrees][4] and [ModX][5].
 He is a regular speaker at national and international conferences in French, English and German.

-He's the main developer and the maintainer of the MoodleBox.
+He's the main developer and the maintainer of MoodleBox project.

 ### Contributors